-I A.B. do solemnly and sincerely declare that I will not willingly or Section 6. knowingly open detain return or delay or cause or suffer to be opened detained returned or delayed any postal article which shall come into my hands power or custody by reason of my employment relating to the Department except by the consent of the person or persons to whom such postal article shall be the consent of the person or persons to whom such postal article shall be directed or by an express warrant in writing for that purpose under the hand of the Chief Postmaster or unless otherwise in pursuance and under the authority of any of the provisions in that behalf contained in any Ordinance law or duly authorized regulation of the Department passed and made for or in relation to the postage and conveyance of postal articles.
-And I further declare that I will be true and faithful in the execution of the telegraph duties intrusted to me and that I will hold strictly secret all telegraphic or other communications that may pass through my hands in the performance of my duties.
-I also further declare that I will not give any information directly or indirectly respecting any telegrams or despatches transmitted or intended to be transmitted by telegraph except to the persons to whom such telegrams or despatches may be addressed or to their recognized agents.
+I A.B. do solemnly and sincerely declare that I will not willingly or Section 6. knowingly open detain return or delay or cause or suffer to be opened detained returned or delayed any postal article which shall come into my hands power or custody by reason of my employment relating to the Department except by the consent of the person or persons to whom such postal article shall be directed or by an express warrant in writing for that purpose under the hand of the Chief Postmaster or unless otherwise in pursuance and under the authority of any of the provisions in that behalf contained in any Ordinance law or duly authorized regulation of the Department passed and made for or in relation to the postage and conveyance of postal articles.
+And I further or in relation to the postage and conveyance of postal articles.
+And I further declare that I will be true and faithful in the execution of the telegraph duties intrusted to me and that I will hold strictly secret all telegraphic or other mailmen excepted.